3mdeb/blog.3mdeb.com/source/_posts/2017-05-12-openwrt_on_apu3.markdown

 ## Summary

-We hope you enjoyed reading.
-If you faced problems in installing your system of choice on any PC Engines platform please let us know using comments below or social media channels.
-We would be glad to help you solve your issues.
-If you are in need of professional support we are alway open for new challenges, so do not bother to drop us email at `contact@3mdeb.com`
+We hope you have enjoyed reading this article.
+If you have faced problems installing your system of choice on any PC Engines platform, please let us know by using comments below or by social media channels.
+We would be glad, to help you solve your issues.
+If you are in need of a professional support, we are always open for new challenges, so do not hesitate to drop us an email at `contact@3mdeb.com`